Skip to main content

 Interventions

-• Therapeutic dose of heparin plus P2Y12 inhibitor for 14 days or until discharge (n = 293)
+• Therapeutic dose of heparin plus P2Y12 inhibitor for 14 days or until hospital discharge, whichever came first (n = 293)

 Primary Endpoints